 - Equipment Assurance Criteria & General Equipment Table

 You will also need to select from a range of other documents, depending on which field of testing your laboratory is in:

 - Specific Accreditation Criteria (ISO 17025) for your industry – we call these SACs.
 The SAC relevant to you might be called an appendix, an annex, or both.

 - 20-30 other documents classified into general accreditation criteria, general accreditation guidance, specific accreditation criteria and specific accreditation guidance.

 See the complete list of NATA accreditation criteria here.

 Standard Application Documents

-The ‘SADs’ contain additional criteria for ISO 17025 and 15189 laboratories that NATA has specifically developed based on their rules and their interpretation of those standards.
+The SADs contain additional criteria for ISO 17025 and 15189 laboratories that NATA developed based on their rules and their interpretation of those standards.
 (There’s a ‘RAD’ for OECD GLP).

 General Equipment Table

-These contain the information you need to know about “NATA-endorsed” test reports – when you can issue them and when you can’t.
+The rules contain the information you need to know about “NATA-endorsed” test reports – when you can issue them and when you can’t.
 There is also information about how to use your NATA accreditation in advertising material.
 The rest of the rules are about how NATA operates, it’s board, what happens if NATA thinks that your laboratory should not be accredited any more (‘suspension’) and so on.
-It’s worth reading through them when you are away from the day-to-day business of the lab, and thinking about how the rules apply in your situation.
+It’s worth reading through them when you are away from the lab’s day-to-day business and thinking about how the rules might apply in your laboratory.